 The Traditional Cowboy Arts Association is dedicated to preserving and promoting the skills of saddlemaking, bit and spur making, silversmithing and rawhide braiding and the role of these traditional crafts in the cowboy culture of the North American West.

 Cary won Best of Show with one of his saddles at the Trappings of Texas Show in Alpine which is the longest running cowboy trappings show in North America.
 Then in 2009 he was named Saddlemaker of the Year by the Academy of Western Artists, joining an elite group of saddlemakers all from North America.
 That same year, he and Pedro Pedrini traveled to Saumur, France to learn European leatherworking techniques from veteran craftsman Jean Luc Parisot.
 Cary was awarded the Governor’s Award for the Arts by the Idaho Commission on the Arts in 2010.
 He has been conducting clinics and workshops on leather work and saddlemaking since 2003 when he taught a floral carving class at the National Cowboy Poetry Gathering in Elko, Nevada.
-Cary has hosted learning opportunities at his shop near Salmon, Idaho as well as France, Florida, Texas, Indiana, Oklahoma, Missouri, and California.
+Cary has hosted learning opportunities at his shop near Salmon, Idaho as well as many other states in the US.

 A Short Video About Cary